No break-in needed!

 Courtesy of OluKai

 It was also blazingly hot and my shoes still felt lightweight and breathable—not that kind of dragging feeling you might get if you’re wearing heavy shoes on a hot summer day.
 The shoes have a soft knit upper so they’re both breezy and flexible to wear.
 And when I took them off at the end of the day, my feet weren’t swollen or in pain.
-Sure, my feet felt like they had a very active day, but I didn’t feel like I was going to be hurting the next day (and I didn’t!).
+Sure, my feet felt like they had a very active day, but I didn’t feel like I was going to be hurting the next day (and I wasn’t!).

-I can’t wait to bring these with me on my next weekend trip or vacation—I think they’re perfect to wear on the plane, but also lightweight enough to pack in your suitcase.
+I can’t wait to bring these with me on my next weekend trip or vacation—I think they’re perfect to wear on a plane, but also lightweight enough to pack in your suitcase.
 They’re versatile enough that you can wear them for a day of sightseeing and to the hotel gym, so you don’t have to worry about packing another pair of workout sneakers.
 And another added bonus?
 Every sale of the Island Hopper will support the Ama OluKai Foundation, which was created to preserve land and ocean, serve island communities, and maintain Hawaiian culture and traditions.
 It’s a win-win!